zzhangjii/learning-library/workshops/microservices-mysql/CloudNativeMySQL200.md

 ### **STEP 6**: Login to Oracle Application Container Cloud Service

 - Return to the tab where your **Main Cloud Dashboard** window is loaded.
-If your dashboard Window is not available, simply open a tab and go to cloud.oracle.com, and re-login as previously instructed.
+If your dashboard Window is not available, simply open a tab and go to cloud.oracle.com, and re-login as previously instructed. **Note:** for those using a Trial account, this is will be your Standard Identity Cloud Services based account/dashboard.

 - Once the Oracle Public Cloud **Dashboard** is displayed, click on the  ![](images/200/PictureHamburger.png) menu in the upper left and select **Application Container** service.